 British Powerlifting Coaching Courses

-Our Level 1 and Level 2 Courses are open to those with an interest and experience in weightlifting and to Health and Fitness REPs members.
+Our Level 1 and Level 2 Courses are open to those with an interest and experience in weight training and to Health and Fitness REPs members.
 Professional development training enables people to develop their skills and become more confident in doing their job.
 Our Continued Professional Development (CPD) training aims to contribute to helping people grow and improve their knowledge and skills through a range of training options.
 Both our Level 1 and Level 2 Courses are recognised by REPs and endorsed by PD: Approval (formerly Skills Active).

 As a training provider, we fully support the continued professional development of our training and assessment team.
 Our standard cost for attending these course is £250 per person, but if applicable group discounts are negotiable.